 5.2.2.4.4 Actions upon reception of SIB3

 No UE requirements related to the contents of this SIB3 apply other than those specified elsewhere e.g. within procedures using the concerned system information, and/ or within the corresponding field descriptions.

-Editor's Note: To be further updated when content of the SIB3 has been completed.